The Software Exists In Time

 Why is it better?
 Because it has the consequence:

-Unfortunately, solutions like OOP, frameworks, and common code that is not common, create many unwanted dependencies in the code.
+Unfortunately, solutions like , , and , create many unwanted dependencies in the code.

 Besides goodness, the other goal is the next deadline.
 All plans and estimations aim at the next deadline.
 The result is the following: